Huntress detects threats. We audit configuration. Run both.

 The natural pairing for MSPs and security teams is Huntress for live SOC detect-and-respond coverage and 365SA for posture, audit, and compliance evidence.
 These are not competing tools — they answer different questions for the same client.

 Both products are MSP-channel friendly and carry published pricing.
 Huntress publishes $4.80/identity/month.
-365SA has a self-serve free tier plus paid tiers.
+365SA has a self-serve free trial plus paid plans.
 The combined cost is predictable and additive — not a platform consolidation trade-off.

 For MSPs who already sell Huntress ITDR, adding 365SA gives clients the compliance audit posture report that Huntress is not designed to produce.
 It expands the security story from "we protect you in real time" to "we can also prove your tenant is hardened and compliant."